 Conditions Reasonably moist but free-draining soil; full sun.

 Season of interest Midsummer through to late autumn.

 A delightful, hardy saxifrage that is great for partially shaded borders or containers.
-In early autumn, masses of frothy, white flowers cover the bronze foliage, which has provided interest for most of late spring and summer.
+In terms of an October flower, masses of frothy, white blooms cover the bronze foliage, which has provided interest for most of late spring and summer.
 Ideal for the front of a shady border that has good fertility and drainage.
 To achieve the ideal growing conditions for this saxifrage, aim to replicate a deciduous woodland floor, with rich, open and crumbly leaf mould.
 AGM.
+Chosen by Tom Brown